Raise your hand if you have ever been personally victimized by an overflowing, cluttered, anxiety-inducing inbox. ✋

 And, how many of the emails we get on a daily basis are actually important and urgent?
 Not many.
 So, why do we allow them to demand our attention whenever a notification pops up?

-As Tracy eloquently put it, the first thing to say is, “no thank you.”
+The first thing to say is, “no thank you.”
 Turn off notifications and schedule dedicated time to check email.

 Still, these emails overflow our digital space, create mind-clutter without adding much value to our life.
 Processing irrelevant emails individually also wastes our precious time and attention.